axelzwaans/Bear-Ninja-Hunter/README.md

 1. Within the Github repository, navigate to the settings tab.
 2. From the source section drop-down menu, select the main branch.
-3. Press save to receive a link to the completed website - [Live on Mars](https://axelzwaans.github.io/live-on-mars/)
+3. Press save to receive a link to the completed website - [bear.ninja.hunter](https://axelzwaans.github.io/bear.ninja.hunter/)

 # Testing